Doe (1782 ship)

 Doe was built in 1780, in the Thirteen Colonies, possibly under another name.
 She was taken in prize.
 Between 1783 and 1786 Doe made three complete voyages as a slave ship in the triangular trade in enslaved people.
 New owners in 1787 renamed Doe to Ellen.
 Ellen was registered in Liverpool in 1787.
-Between 1789 and 1792, she made two complete enslaving voyages.
-A French privateer captured her in 1793 as she was on her way to the West Indies having embarked captives in Africa on her sixth slaving voyage.
+Between 1789 and 1792, she made two complete voyages transporting enslaved people.
+A French privateer captured her in 1793 as she was on her way to the West Indies having embarked captives in Africa on her sixth voyage transporting enslaved people.

 Career

 One source, drawing on the Liverpool registry of merchant ships for 1787 and 1788, reported that Ellen was a prize taken from the Americans in 1782; the High Court of Admiralty condemned her on 3 July 1782.